Mozuffer/Fetch-test/README.md

 make
 The above instruction build django docker image "mozuffer/djangoapp" and pusched to the docker registry

-Provision the infrastructure and deploy django-app to AWS
+Run the following command to Provision the infrastructure and deploy django-app to AWS

-ansible-playbook -i inventory -u ec2-user -k -K  playbook/vpc.yml
+ansible-playbook -i env/inventory --private-key MozufferKey.pem  playbooks/playbooks_vpc.yml